Mahmehr/Mahmehr/README.md

 - 👀 I’m interested in eocnomic analysis
 - 🌱 I’m currently learning how to work wiht R and use GitHub
 - 💞️ I’m looking to collaborate on economic analysis
-- 📫 How to reach me mahmeher3@hotmail.com
+- 📫 How to reach me on GitHub

 <!---
 Mahmehr/Mahmehr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.